dfinke/NameIT/README.md

 ig "[randomdate]" -Culture ja-JP                            # lets the other arguments remain optional
 ```

-Also fixed module auto-loading from a regression in 2.1.0, and includes some internal fixes and changes.
+* Fixed module auto-loading from a regression in 2.1.0, and includes some internal fixes and changes.

-## April 2019 - 2.1.0
-Internal refactor to individual files.
+* Internal refactor to individual files.

-## April 2019 - 2.0.0

-### New Language Support
-Added support for multiple languages and cultures.
+* Support added for multiple languages and cultures.
 Tries to give you results based on your current culture, or a specific one you provide.

 ![image](https://raw.githubusercontent.com/dfinke/NameIT/master/images/MultipleLanguages.png)